Call for Help

 What should parents do if they're concerned about their student's drug use?

-University Health Services is available to get your student connected to the assistance they need.
-If you have a concern you’d like to share, please give us a call at 608-265-5600 or encourage your student to set up an Access Appointment.
+University Health Services is available to connect your student to the assistance they need.
+If you have a concern you’d like to share, please call UHS at 608-265-5600 or encourage your student to set up an Access Appointment.
 It is important to maintain open lines of communication with your student as you navigate next steps.
 For information on how to start the conversation with your student and listen with support, read the Navigating College Culture handbook from UHS.

 Treatment/Recovery Resources